BuildForSDG/Team-062-yourRight/README.md

 ## Usage

-- As a Case Reporter: You can partake in this platform by opening an account with us login and report a case
+- As a Case Reporter: You can partake in this platform by opening an account with us login and report a case.

 - As a partnering Organization: You have to register indicating your interest to support this goal and you become either a sponsor or legal practitioner who takes up reported cases into action